It’s been a while since I’ve visited a place and just felt like I wanted, nay – needed, to stay for much longer.

-Miami to Fort Lauderdale (depending on where you are) is like a 30 – 45 minutes drive; super easy!
-We’d rented a car with Hertz to be picked up at the Airport here and dropped off in Fort Lauderdale (always convenient to have multi-city drop off – especially when we’re planning a mini-road trip).
+Miami to Fort Lauderdale (depending on where you are) is like a 30 – 45-minute drive; super easy!
+We’d rented a car to be picked up at the Airport here and dropped off in Fort Lauderdale (always convenient to have multi-city drop-off – especially when we’re planning a mini-road trip).

 Our first hotel was the Pelican Grand Beach – a beautiful place right on the beach with views for days and a fantastic seaside vibe.

 We arrived at night so apologies for the darker photos but you get a sense of why it was far too easy to settle in very quickly here (especially as you could hear the waves lapping at the shores with your door open).